 Additionally, cobalamin has 3 analogs; transcobalamin 1,2 and 3 – the blood result is all three combined, but only transcobalamin 2 is active and it is only 20% – so the other analogs can fictitiously raise the blood level.
 You can’t overdose on B12 – it is water soluble.
 That is why the level needs to be raised to 450.

 All animals foods; organ meats, beef, chicken, fish, shellfish, pork, dairy, eggs.

 Yes — because so many people have malabsorption problems, especially when there are symptoms.

-Someone very deficient should use the shots.
-For best results it is twice a month shots of 1000 mcg or 1 mg.
+Someone very deficient should use B12 shots.
+For best results, the dose is twice a month shots of 1000 mcg or 1 mg.
 Typically the doctor gives this, but patients can give it to themselves by prescription.
 It is given subcutaneously like insulin.
 Hydroxylcobalamin for infants and children with inborn errors cost under $40 for a 1 year supply.

 Sublingual high dose of 1000mcg is also used.
 Methylcobalamin is absorbed better.
 B12 will work for some people under the tongue – but people with small intestine disease will not do well with oral supplementation as it will not be absorbed well.

 Methyl cobalamin does come in a cream but still has to be studied.
 And price is inflated.
 Still have to correlate signs and symptoms with blood levels because don’t forget that blood may only show other analogs.